Strictly Come Dancing's Blackpool weekend dazzled and only seven couples remain on the show after the trip to the North-East of England.

 The former Pussycat Doll and I'm a Celebrity finalist has been signed up for the 2018 series, confirming the news on BBC Radio 2's breakfast show with Chris Evans.

 Her dance experience with The Pussycat Dolls should make her an early favourite to win the series.

-She was previously a judge on Dancing on Ice for two series and took park in Channel 4 reality series The Jump.
+She was previously a judge on Dancing on Ice for two series and took part in Channel 4 reality series The Jump.
 She also co-presented Saturday Night Takeaway for three years.

 What she said: